znstrider/plottable/README.md

         fn (Callable, optional):
             Callable that takes the rectangle patches facecolor as rgba-value as argument.
-            Defaults to mpltable.font.contrasting_font_color if fn is None. kwargs are passed to fn.
+            Defaults to plottable.font.contrasting_font_color if fn is None. kwargs are passed to fn.

     Returns:
-        mpltable.table.Table
+        plottable.table.Table
     """

 ```